publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptA/m__us_usc_t42_s1395i.md

 >     “(1) __In general.—__

->     After the payment of the costs of asset forfeiture has been made and after all restoration payments (if any) have been made, and notwithstanding any other provision of law, the Secretary of the Treasury shall deposit into the Federal Hospital Insurance Trust Fund pursuant to section 1817(k)(2)(C) of the Social Security Act \[subsec. (k)(2)(C) of this section\], as added by section 301(b), an amount equal to the net amount realized from the forfeiture of property by reason of a Federal health care offense pursuant to [section 982(a)(6) of title 18][/us/usc/t18/s982/a/6], United States Code.
+>     After the payment of the costs of asset forfeiture has been made and after all restoration payments (if any) have been made, and notwithstanding any other provision of law, the Secretary of the Treasury shall deposit into the Federal Hospital Insurance Trust Fund pursuant to section 1817(k)(2)(C) of the Social Security Act \[[42 U.S.C.
+1395i(k)(2)(C)][/us/usc/t42/s1395i/k/2/C]\], as added by section 301(b), an amount equal to the net amount realized from the forfeiture of property by reason of a Federal health care offense pursuant to [section 982(a)(6) of title 18][/us/usc/t18/s982/a/6], United States Code.

 >     “(2) __Costs of asset forfeiture.—__